Frequently Asked Questions

 The high doses used in the AREDS2 trial are not typically found in most multivitamins.
 Even those specifically targeted at eye health can fall short with regard to the doses used.

-Our comparison of the leading eye health supplements will help you choose the most appropriate supplement for you.
+Our supplements section will help you choose the most appropriate supplement for you.

 Yes.
 In the original AREDS trial around 65% of participants also took multivitamins and in AREDS2 almost 90% of participants took multivitamins as well.